 Richard Burton bought Liz many gifts and Casa Kimberley was his present to her on her 32nd birthday, on February 27, 1964.
 They eventually also bought the house on the other side of the street and built the now-famous bridge over the street, some say it’s a replica of the Italian Bridge of Sighs and renaming it as the “Bridge of Reconciliation” for their many loud and unavoidably public fights.

-There is so much to talk about when it comes to Elizabeth & Richard (Liz & Dick, as some called them - Richard Burton couldn't stand being called that way), but let it be said they were a big part of the glitzy attraction Puerto Vallarta had in its early days, despite being a rustic little town.
+There is so much to talk about when it comes to Elizabeth & Richard (Liz & Dick, as some called them – Richard Burton couldn’t stand being called that way), but let it be said they were a big part of the glitzy attraction of Puerto Vallarta had in its early days, despite being a rustic little town.

-It is therefore important to remember them, to revel in their lives and love, something this new Casa Kimberly is trying to take advantage of, the glamour and romance that marked the most important and famous of couple of the 20th Century.
+It is therefore important to remember them, to revel in their lives and love, something this new Casa Kimberly is trying to take advantage of, the glamour and romance that marked the most important and famous couple of the 20th Century.

 This new and, in my opinion, best Elizabeth and Richard statue in town, was unveiled for the opening of The Iguana Restaurant at Casa Kimberly (the original name was Casa Kimberly).
 The life-size bronze statue titled “Elizabeth Taylor & Richard Burton” was unveiled on Nov 28, 2015, with a mariachi band playing on the bridge and drinks served to the guests followed by speeches and a fabulous dinner.

 This sculpture was commissioned by Janice Chatterton, owner of boutique hotels and restaurants Hacienda San Angel, Casa Kimberly, and La Capella.
 She wanted them in a sitting position as there was a large concrete slab that was part of the foundation.
-The slab by the main entrance could not be removed for the remodeling.
+The slab by the main entrance could not be removed for the remodelling.
 Jim made the small statue first.
-Since it is hard to make a likeness on a head the size of a walnut, the small statue is called "Los Amantes - The Lovers", instead of Elizabeth and Richard, the most internationally recognized lovers of their era.
+Since it is hard to make a likeness on a head the size of a walnut, the small statue is called “Los Amantes – The Lovers”, instead of Elizabeth and Richard, the most internationally recognized lovers of their era.
 Several small limited-edition bronze statues have been sold.
 It is for sale at Casa Kimberly and Demetro Galeria.